rangle/react-native-workshop/book/setup/hello-world.md

 $ npm install
 ```

-`react-native init` generates the following:
-- `index.ios.js`
-- `index.android.js`
-- iOS (Xcode) project
-- Android projects

-Let's open the project in a text editor to go through the generated code.
+**Each section of the workshop is available in a separate git branch, so `1-hello-world` is the first one.**  Let's open the project in a text editor to go through the generated code.

 ## Bootstrapping